-For example, in every Topps release you can count on a few things—a new checklist, SPs, and parallels.
-So, the upcoming 2022 Topps Series 2 release has a new crop of rookie cards, but it also offers a number of short prints.
+In every Topps release you can count on a few things—a new checklist, SSPs, SPs, parallels, and base cards.
+Meaning, a set like 2022 Topps Series 2 has a new crop of rookie cards, but it also offers a number of short prints in addition.

 These short print cards typically include photo variations of current players or the inclusion of retired legends.